 I own both a gas and charcoal grill; however, more often than not, I end up using my gas grill out of ease and convenience.
 I’ll break out the charcoal grill if I happen to have some extra time on my hands.

-While I certainly can’t settle the debate about whether a gas grill is superior to a charcoal grill, you do have a few things to think about before you go out and buy a one.
+While I certainly can’t settle the debate about whether a gas grill is superior to a charcoal grill, you do have a few things to think about before you go out and buy either.
+Make sure you select the best option for you and your family.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.